Relational Quadrilateralland. I. The Classical Theory: Configuration spaces and coordinate systems for smaller RPM's

 The basic K -- denoted K(T) -- involves ratios $\rho_1/\rho_2$ and $\rho_3/\rho_2$.
 This is convenient for addressing questions about the 3-particle subsystem picked out by the K-construction.
 This does then involve a less intuitive `post' relative angle.

 Another K -- denoted K(M$^*$D) -- involves ratios $\rho_3/\rho_1$ and $\rho_2/\rho_1$.
-This one succeeds in involving two knife relative angles at the expense of no longer focusing on the 3-particle subsystem.
+This one succeeds in involving two Swiss army knife relative angles at the expense of no longer focusing on the 3-particle subsystem.

 The final type of ratio choice for the K -- denoted K(M$^{\sT}$D) -- involves ratios $\rho_1/\rho_3$ and $\rho_2/\rho_3$.
-This one is `as H-like as possible', via using the seat much like the H uses the crossbar.
+This one is `as H-like as possible', via using the thickness of the blade much like the H uses the crossbar.